rittmananalytics/ra_data_warehouse/README.md

 ## Design Goals

-1. To provide standards around how to model and transform various data sources
+1. To provide standards for our team on how to structure, model and transform data for analysis
-2. To make it simpler to run data quality tests than to not, by defining these tests in-advance
-3. To enable merging of customer, product, contact and other shared entity data with no single authoratitive source
+2. To enable merging of customer, product, contact and other shared entity data with no single authoratitive source
+3. To provide fast time-to-value on client projects by pre-building and pre-integrating common SaaS data sources
 4. To pre-create derived analytics measures for individual and combinations of sources
 5. To create a means of selecting sources and warehouses and have just those sources/warehouses loaded (and deployed for a customer)
-6. To enable use of either Stitch, Fivetran or Segment as the pipeline technology based on client need
+6. To support use of multiple warehouse platforms and combinations of extract technologies while maintaining a single code base
+7. To make it simpler to run data quality tests than to not, by defining these tests in-advance
-7. To enable loading and integration of custom (customer app database) sources into the warehouse
+8. To enable loading and integration of custom (customer app database) sources into the warehouse

 [Introducing the RA Warehouse dbt Framework : How Rittman Analytics Does Data Centralization using dbt, Google BigQuery, Stitch and Looker](https://rittmananalytics.com/blog/2020/5/28/introducing-the-ra-warehouse-dbt-framework-how-rittman-analytics-does-data-centralization) on the Rittman Analytics blog talks more about the background to this package.

 ### Dimensional Model